Maryland women clamp down in second half, turn aside Purdue

 But Maryland, whose offense at its best is relentless and exacting, has a way of intimidating even its most fearless opponents.
-A halftime reset and burst at the start of the third quarter was enough to create separation in a tight game and push the Terps to an 86-71 win over Purdue, their sixth straight victory in the series.
+A halftime reset and a burst at the start of the third quarter were enough to create separation in a tight game and push the Terps to an 86-71 win over Purdue, their sixth straight victory in the series.

-Maryland (9-2, 2-0) leaned on its defense coming out of halftime, held the Boilermakers (6-4, 0-2) scoreless for the first four minutes of the third quarter — and still trailed by one, having gone into the locker room with a slim deficit.
-But the Terps had finally figured out the rhythm of Purdue’s three-point heavy offense and allowed just 13 points in the quarter.
+Maryland (9-2, 2-0 Big Ten) leaned on its defense coming out of halftime, held the Boilermakers (6-4, 0-2) scoreless for the first four minutes of the third quarter — and still trailed by one, having gone into the locker room with a slim deficit.
+But the Terps had finally figured out the rhythm of Purdue’s three-point-heavy offense and allowed just 13 points in the quarter.
 Six of them came in a 31-second spurt near the end.

 By the fourth quarter, they were rolling and made 12 of 18 shots from the field.
 Every player except freshman Shyanne Sellers scored in the period.